rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Quote Erik Hoel on fears for the human future Answering all points in reasoning transparency in a disclaimer What to include in a takeaway
+What to include in the disclaimer
+What to include in the
 For each article
   Read each section
     Do I agree or disagree?